About Morning Shade Farm

 Reka - Early season (late June and July), medium to large sweet berries, vigorous, fast growing, and adapts well to a wide range of northern climates and soil types.
 Upright 4 to 6 ft.
 Burgundy red fall color is an added landscape bonus!
 USDA zones 4 to 7 (available in 3 and 7 gal)

 Sierra - Early mid-season (July), very large, sweet tasty berries.
-Upright open growth 4 to 7 ft with red and orange fall colors.
+Upright open growth 5 to 7 ft with red and orange fall colors.
 The vigorous, fast growing bush is adaptable to many soil types and excellent for hedgerows.
 Sierra's quarter-sized berries are borne on loose clusters over the outer periphery of the bush.
-USDA zones 5 to 8. (available in 7 gal and field grown)
+USDA zones 5 to 8. (available in 3 and 7 gal)

-Bluecrop - Mid-season (late July and early August), large, sweet berries.
+Bluecrop - Mid-season (mid-July and early August), large, sweet berries.
 Open upright growth 4 to 6 ft with bright red fall color.
-Considered a good variety for adaptability, consistent yields, high quality fruit and disease resistance.
-Bluecrop is perhaps the most widely planted commercial variety in the U.S. USDA zone 4 to 8. (available in 1, 3 and 7 gal)
+Considered a good variety for adaptability, consistent high yields, high quality fruit and disease resistance.
+USDA zone 4 to 8. (available in 1, 3 and 7 gal)

-Chandler - Mid-late (August), very, very large and sweet berries (world's largest Blueberry).
+Chandler - Mid-late (Late July and August), very, very large and sweet berries (world's largest Blueberry).
 Upright vigorous bushes grow 5-7 feet tall with bright red fall color.
 Besides very large fruit, it also has a long ripening season and high yields.
-USDA zone 4 to 8. (available in 1 gal)
+USDA zone 4 to 8. (available in 1 and 3 gal)

 Brigitta- Mid-late to late season (late July to early September - a long picking season), large, sweet and very flavorful berries (another favorite of our u-pick costumers).
 Upright open growth 4 to 6 ft with beautiful orange, red and burgundy fall color.
 An easy to grow, vigorous hybrid yields one of the highest quality berries available.
 Brigitta berries possess an amazing shelf life, maintaining high quality in the refrigerator for over a month.
 USDA zones 4 to 8. (available in 1, 3 and 7 gal)

-Pink Lemonade Blueberry - mid-late to late-season, Upright to 5 ft tall with medium-sized, glossy, bright pink fruit.
+Pink Lemonade Blueberry - mid-late to late-season (late July and August), upright to 5 ft tall with medium-sized, glossy, bright pink fruit.
 Bright orange fall foliage fades to deep red, making this shrub a great choice for a colorful autumn garden.
 Wintertime twigs are reddish-brown.
 USDA zones 4 to 8. (available in 1, 3 and 7 gal)

 Legacy - Late season (August).
 Upright and spreading growth habit, 4 to 6 ft high.
 It keeps many of its leaves through mild winters, offering a very different look in the landscape.
 Foliage turns crimson in colder climates, but here on the West Coast the leaves stay green with lighter fall hues.
 Legacy is both a vigorous grower and heavy producer.
-USDA zones 5 to 8 (available in 1 and 3 gal)
+USDA zones 5 to 8 (available in 1, 3 and 7gal)

 Jersey - Late season (August) medium, sweet berries.
 Upright 6 to 8 ft bush with fiery orange fall color.
 One of the older and more widely grown of all varieties, Jersey is an easy to grow bush and a favorite for many home gardeners and for baking.
 This bush tolerates a wide range of soil types.
 USDA zones 4 to 7. (available in 3 and 7 gal)